 Some of these costs may be covered by the initial expenses paid to the breeder, and others may be bought secondhand or given by family members.

-Pet insurance is an additional cost that many pet owners elect to take.
+Pet health insurance is an additional cost that many pet owners elect to take.
 However, many variables regarding insurance make it hard to factor into the figure above.

 Other factors that impact the adoption fees are whether the dog has been microchipped, vaccinated, or neutered by the shelter.